 Everyone else in the KNIGHT is, for lack of a better word, becalmed; they can't stop fretting about their possessions (and this includes wives and children - "my wife!
 He's got my wife!"), locked in identification with forms -- what the Buddhists call "samsara."
-The Joker stands alone, a Tyler Durden in a world of Ed Nortons; he's Che Guevara divided by Hannibal Lecter in a sea of Batistas and Chiltons.
+The Joker stands alone, a Tyler Durden in a world of Ed Nortons; Che Guevara divided by Hannibal Lecter.
 What did Tyler say in FIGHT CLUB?
 "It's only after we've lost everything that we can do anything."
 What was it Kilgore said in APOCALYPSE NOW?
 "That smell, that napalm smell, smelled like... victory."
 Take out your notebook, Batman, and learn what your money can't buy.

-Batman's business is saving lives but he spends vast oceans of money doing so, with high tech gadgets invented just for him to use once and then get bored with, and instead of moving into the cosmic flow he agonizes about issues of vigilante justice, like that boyfriend who spends all ten years of your relationship wondering if he's making the right decision, and maybe you're too young, or naive, or pure.
-The Wayne billions are slyly subtextually depicted as liabilities as far as Wayne's personal growth, his maturity, his gentility; he takes whole ballet companies out on boat trips on the nights they have shows to perform (a serious violation of any performer's ethics!) and then jets off on a plane in the middle of the ocean and strands them, bored and confused, with only Alfred to amuse them.
-It's the sort of "punishment" that might happen to Norma Shearer in an old "faux-risque" MGM drama, while Wayne's the sort of lonely Forbes magazine guy that New Deal artists like Orson Welles and Herman J. Mankiewicz were lampooning back in KANE, showing them off for the un-zen samsara-chasing hungry ghosts they were.
+Batman's business is saving lives but he spends vast oceans of money doing so, with high tech gadgets invented just for him to use once and then get bored with, and instead of moving into the cosmic flow he agonizes about issues of vigilante justice, like that boyfriend who spends all ten years of your relationship wondering if he's making the right decision.
+The Wayne billions are slyly subtextually depicted as liabilities as far as Wayne's personal growth, his maturity, his gentility; he abuses privilege as Wayne and worries he'll do it as Batman.
+Wayne takes whole ballet companies out on boat trips on the night they have shows to perform and then jets off on a plane in the middle of the ocean and strands them, bored and confused, with only Alfred to amuse them.
+It's the sort of "punishment" that might happen to a straying Norma Shearer in an old "faux-risque" MGM drama, while Wayne's the sort of lonely Forbes magazine guy that New Deal artists like Orson Welles and Herman J. Mankiewicz were lampooning back in KANE, showing them off for the confused loveless hungry ghosts they were.

 Anyway, with global warming what it is, shouldn't Batman be riding a solar-powered bat bicycle?
 I mean, if he really cared about the welfare of his air-breathing Gothamites, wouldn't his billions be better served buying and securing vast tracts of rainforest?
 Instead he spends his billions on weapons to enforce the status quo.
-In short, his billions are employed in the protection of his billions, and the preservation of bare life to the rest of them, and nothing more.
-The Joker wants to teach the world to sing (or scream)--for life and death are meaningless to the man beyond opposites--but Batman just wants the world to stay quiet.
+In short, his billions are employed in the protection of his billions and nothing more.
+The Joker wants to teach the world to sing (or scream)--life and death are the same thing to the man beyond opposites--but Batman just wants the world to stay quiet, orderly.
 Just like dear old Charlie Kane, he only lets the people rock the boat if it's not his boat, but eventually it's all his boat, and so he outlaws rockin', for the good of the people.

 All this just makes Joker's homicidal glee look more and more admirable and honest, but even he is stuck with a lot of SOPHIE'S CHOICE'S REVENGE-style booby traps to spring.
 Does a franchise as proven as the caped crusader really need to borrow so heavily from the SAW films?
 But no matter, Ledger's Joker is so comfortable in his tailored purple tweeds, so free of any moral quagmire, that you can't help rooting for him and all his Colonel Kurtz-like "slug crawling a straight razor"-style clarity.
 What Wayne needs to do is get some blood on his hands, get his slug ass up on that straight razor.
 Maybe he should go kill his next steak instead of just ordering from a safe internet menu.
 Maybe we need to put Bush and Cheney in a room with some detainees; make them pull the trigger in person for a change.